nathanMcL/AI-0-.-0-/TextAdventure/Readme.md

 The reason to create these files is because: <br>

--	The config file will prevent the API’s secret key from being stored in the main program. <br>
+-	The `config` file will prevent the API’s secret key from being stored in the main program. <br>
+-   The `.gitignore` file will prevent the `config` file from being uploaded. <br>

 At this point, I did a sudo system update and sudo upgrade, followed by `pip install --upgrade openai`. <br>